Aaron Embry: Career

 At age 19, Capitol Records signed him to a two-year development deal as a solo artist.
 A formal album wasn't released, but the demo-recording process started his career as a songwriter.
 He played piano and guitar in Elliott Smith's band touring for the album Figure 8, playing live with Smith, Sam Coomes and Scott McPherson.
 Embry states that "witnessing [Smith's] creative process was for me the equivalent to taking a graduate course in songwriting."
-Embry played piano with the band on the April 21, 2000's Late Night with Conan O'Brien.
+Embry played piano with the band on the April 21, 2000, episode of Late Night with Conan O'Brien.

 Embry later became the leader of the indie-rock group Amnion, helping write the group's songs.
 In February 2008, Amnion released their debut full-length album AmenNamO.

 Embry has remained a frequent touring musician, working for musicians such as Willie Nelson.
 He played piano on the debut album Up From Below, and was then the touring piano player with Edward Sharpe and the Magnetic Zeros from 2009 to 2012.
-In August 2012 he booked a string of dates opening for Mumford and Sons in support of his debut solo album, Tiny Prayers.
+In August 2012, he booked a string of dates opening for Mumford and Sons in support of his debut solo album, Tiny Prayers.

-In 2014 Embry's song Raven's Song was featured in the movie Wish I Was Here directed by Zach Braff.
+In 2014, Embry's song Raven's Song was featured in the movie Wish I Was Here directed by Zach Braff.